GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Maybe "just one little global variable" isn't too unmanageable, but that style leads to code that is useless except to its original programmer.
+> ### The class of problems that are computable by a digital computer apparently includes every problem that is computable by any kind of device.
 >
-> ~ *Bjarne Stroustrup*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts